return42/sphkerneldoc/linux_src_doc/include/linux/pci_h.rst

 .. c:function::  PCI_DEVICE_CLASS( dev_class,  dev_class_mask)

-    macro used to describe a specific pci device class
+    macro used to describe a specific PCI device class

     :param  dev_class:
         the class, subclass, prog-if triple for this device